ITAL 301 – The Florence Experience V

 On completion of the course, students should be able to:

-– Students will learn to understand spoken Italian in different situations (both in authentic and recorded context) related to Italian culture, habits, history and lifestyle.
+– Students will learn to understand spoken Italian in different situations (both in authentic and recorded contexts) related to Italian culture, habits, history, and lifestyle.
 They will also understand extended speech and lectures, films in standard Italian, TV news, and current affairs programs.

 – Students will learn to read and understand written Italian texts (including literature texts), appreciating distinctions of style, as well as articles and reports concerned with contemporary issues.